First publised 4th Oct 2017. Updated 26th November 2017

 “A formal meeting of people with a shared interest, typically one that takes place over several days.”
 Source: Oxford Dictionary

 Thirdly, if it’s not already bizarre enough to have speakers talk about such a diverse array of topics, the entire event was indeed crammed in to 2 hours on the first day and 1 hour on the second day.
-We didn’t attend the second day, not because we knew it was a scam, but because it was dreadful.
+We didn’t attend the second day, not because we knew it was some form of scam, but because it was dreadful.
 We only joined the scam-dots a little later.

 “The New Forest attraction promised a “winter wonderland” of log cabins and a bustling Christmas market.